Tradition · United States (commercial publication)

 Ted Andrews's Animal Speak: The Llewellyn 1993 Paperback That Shaped Every Modern Spirit-Animal Article

-Ted Andrews's Animal Speak (Llewellyn, September 1993): the single most commercially influential spirit-animal book of the past thirty years, whose animal-dictionary format and keyword-assigned readings shaped the modern pop-spiritual-animal canon that this site works against.
+Ted Andrews's Animal Speak (Llewellyn, September 1993): the single most commercially influential spirit-animal book of the past thirty years, whose animal-dictionary format and keyword-assigned readings shaped the modern pop-spiritual-animal canon.

 Ted Andrews’s Animal Speak: The Spiritual & Magical Powers of Creatures Great and Small was published by Llewellyn Publications of St. Paul, Minnesota, in September 1993.
 It is the single most commercially influential book in the modern spirit-animal genre.
 Approximately 500,000 copies in print by the 2010s.
 Its animal-dictionary-plus-assigned-keyword structure shaped the format of essentially every spirit-animal website launched in the 1995–2015 period.